fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Specify the type of annotation by setting the `type` attribute value to `arc`.

-* Set the x coordinate of the center of the arc with respect to the leftmost position (taken as zero) of the chart using the `x` attribute.
+* Set the x coordinate of the center of the arc for the leftmost position (taken as zero) of the chart using the `x` attribute.

-* Set the y coordinate of the center of the arc with respect to the topmost position (taken as zero) of the chart using the `y` attribute.
+* Set the y coordinate of the center of the arc for the topmost position (taken as zero) of the chart using the `y` attribute.

 * Specify the outer radius of the arc in pixels using the `radius` attribute.